tonethar/IGME-230-Fall-2018/projects/project-2.md

     - Here are the "Blacklisted" APIs that you **MAY NOT** use for this project:
       - Any API from GIPHY - https://developers.giphy.com/docs/
       - The iTunes Search API - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/
 - **Important note:** Most of the "sports score" APIs have strict rate limits and/or short trial periods.
-In the past, most students attempting to use these APIs on their projcts ended up having to chnage their project idea to something else at the last minute.
-Use these APIs at your own risk.
+In the past, most students attempting to use these APIs on their projects ended up having to change their project idea to something else at the last minute.
+Use such APIs at your own risk.

 2. You will save the last term searched by the user in the browser local storage - this was covered here: [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term should still be in the field.